ctrf-io/dotnet-ctrf-json-reporter/README.md

 # Dotnet JSON Reporter

+> Save MSTest Nunit Xunit test results as a JSON file

 A Dotnet MSTest Nunit Xunit JSON test reporter to create test reports that follow the CTRF standard.

 [Common Test Report Format](https://ctrf.io) ensures the generation of uniform JSON test reports, independent of programming languages or test framework in use.